Need to repot your ever vibrant Schlumbergera bridgessii?

 You can resume caring for your newly repotted Christmas cactus like you’re used to after a week at best.

 When it comes to watering, water your Christmas once the soil is dry.
-Since your plant loves moisture, keep it evenly moist by misting is frequently.
+Since your plant loves moisture, keep it evenly moist by misting it frequently.

-For the temperature, just maintain about 65-75 degrees F and they’ll do just fine.
-Also make sure that you increase the humidity in your home if it’s a bit dry.
+Also, Christmas cacti love temperatures in the range of 60 to 70 degrees Fahrenheit and they’ll do just fine.
+Also, make sure that you increase the humidity in your home if it’s a bit dry.

 How Often Should You Water Your Christmas Cactus?